-eFF supports AIFF, WAV, MOV, and MXF files (OP1a and OP Atom), with either 16 bit and 24 bit uncompressed audio tracks, the Harris LXF format, and it supports MPG files with compressed MP2 audio tracks.
+Eff supports AIFF, WAV, MOV, and MXF files (OP1a and OP Atom), with either 16 bit and 24 bit uncompressed audio tracks, the Harris LXF format, and it supports MPG files with compressed MP2 audio tracks. eFF can read and write all types of media files that contain Dolby E encoded channels, plus extract PCM wavs from Dolby material, or create a Dolby E encoded wav from PCM material.
 Uniquely, eFF also supports the Panasonic P2 format, via an option.
-Dolby E support will be available from June 2013.

-eFF Comply and Enterprise can also process ‘multifiles’.
-WIth multifiles, there are a number of mono files in wav, aiff or op-atom MXF format, with each mono file providing a portion of a stereo or 5.1 signal. eFF opens all the relevant files, and combines them so as to calculate Loudness values from the correctly weighted components. eFF then works out what adjustment to apply to each individual file so that the combined fileset meet the targets, before creating a new set of compliant files.
+Eff Comply can also process ‘multifiles’.
+WIth multifiles, there are a number of mono files in WAV, AIFF or op-atom MXF format, with each mono file providing a portion of a stereo or 5.1 signal.
+Eff opens all the relevant files, and combines them so as to calculate Loudness values from the correctly weighted components.
+Eff then works out what adjustment to apply to each individual file so that the combined fileset meet the targets, before creating a new set of compliant files.

 It is a frequent requirement within Post to create multiple versions of the same material, to supply to different markets.
 If the loudness or PPM requirements for the different deliverables are not identical, it has been an inconvenient and slow process to adjust the audio, and a manual process is prone to operator error.
 Using eFF, this becomes simple.
-Additionally, by configuring a number of profiles in eFF (applicable to eFF Comply and eFF Enterprise only) matching your standard delivery specifications, there is much less scope for errors.
+Additionally, by configuring a number of profiles in Eff matching your standard delivery specifications, there is much less scope for errors.

 Select one of the following for more information:-

 - Top Clippings

 - Graphical Display